kitos/kitos.github.io/src/_content/blog/jscodeshift-to-the-rescue_en.md

   - jscodeshift
   - recast
   - ast
-  - codemodes
+  - codemods
   - babel
   - styled-system
   - reactjs
 preface: Short story about using AST transformation to refactor the code.
-Like some codemodes you might used.
+Like some codemods you might used.
 ---
 It is hard to underestimate an importance  of [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) transformation tools in the frontend now: